kumkee/SURF2016/README.md

   * You are going to make money by buying and selling different cryptocurrencies during a short period of time (hopefully a week).
   * Actually, you aren't doing that by hand.
 Instead, you are going to write a programme automatically doing it for you.

-* How long will the project lasts?
+* How long will the project last?
   * Officially 10 weeks, from 20 June to 26 August 2016.

 * What is a cryptocurrency?